Dr. Andreas O’Shea is Head of the Public & Private Law Department of Acumum (PPL).

 - Bribery & Corruption

-English law has taken a significant step towards ensuring that multi-national corporations with connections to the UK do not contribute to the culture of corruption in less advantaged nations.
+Governments have taken a significant step towards ensuring that multi-national corporations do not contribute to the culture of corruption in less advantaged nations.
 Corporations can be held personally responsible for the actions of their employees in this area.

 Businesses now have to take the greatest of care in ensuring that their employees to not step into error in providing incentives and hospitality for business purposes.
 It has become essential to receive competent advice before embarking on missions for foreign business.
 Such advice need not cost a fortune either.
-Acumum can also provide training in this area at competitive rates.
+Please also see Acumum Training.

 Criminals have ruthlessly exploited the dissolving of national borders through the developments in technology.
 The law has been forced to adapt in ways which does not exempt the innocent.
 Businesses can unwittingly fall into the nets of organised crime and find themselves the subject of government scrutiny.